kevinwei1029/dc-bot-withdpp/README_EN.md

 # Invite Links
 bot1 : https://discord.com/api/oauth2/authorize?client_id=1092497000945160324&permissions=0&scope=bot
 After opening the link above with your discord account, you can invite it into your servers.
-The creater won't be authorized as an administrator.
+The creater (yeah it's me) won't be authorized as an administrator.
 > bot2 : https://discord.com/api/oauth2/authorize?client_id=1121384376991752234&permissions=8&scope=bot
 > Sometimes I use the other bot so I suggest you to invite both of them into your servers.